What’s on offer

 We believe that being a chorister is the best experience and education in the world.
 It is why choirs still exist today, and why they will continue to flourish for years to come.

 Throughout the year, choristers can expect to be involved in plenty of really important and impressive services, many of which are broadcast live on the Internet.
 Regular social activities include the local panto, laserquest, bowling competitions, football and so on.
 There are social nights for parents, friends and families, too.

 We organise choir tours as well as awaydays, broadcasts, recordings and concert appearances.
 Our calendar includes annual joint services with the choirs of Christchurch Priory, Sherborne Abbey and more.

 There is a chorister medal reward scheme, with a corresponding pay scale.
 There are also termly award ceremonies to engage and promote values of hard work and commitment.

 This is noting to worry about!
-George Richford, our Director of Music, is looking for a bit of a spark – an eye for mischief, a cheeky smile and a ‘can do’ attitude.
+Martin Seymour, our Director of Music, is looking for a bit of a spark – an eye for mischief, a cheeky smile and a ‘can do’ attitude.
 The auditions take place in the church choir room or for the first time, over Skype.
 In the audition, George wants to get to know the boy and his family, and hear a little bit of singing.
 Sometimes boys and girls come with a piece of music they have prepared.
-But most often George will ask to hear ‘Happy Birthday’ sung.
+But most often Martin will ask to hear ‘Happy Birthday’ sung.
 There is not much more to it than that!
 An audition can take less than two minutes, or longer if we get chatting.
 It is nothing to worry about in the slightest – more about meeting the family and the young hopeful.